 La Riviera is a settled neighborhood strung along the American River Parkway between Sacramento and Rancho Cordova.
 Its housing reflects when it was built more than any newer tract does.

-Most of the area is 1960s–70s ranch homes running on aging ducted systems.
-You'll find them along the La Riviera Drive corridor, out toward the Rosemont edge, and on the quiet streets near CSU Sacramento.
+Most of the area is 1960s–70s single-story ranch homes on slab, laid out along the La Riviera Drive corridor and the side streets feeding it, out toward the Rosemont edge and the quiet streets near CSU Sacramento.
 Those homes hold up well, but the equipment inside them tends to lag.
-Think tired compressors, R-22 units no longer worth recharging, and ductwork that has quietly lost efficiency over the decades.
-The mature trees near the river that shade these lots also drop leaves and pollen straight into outdoor condensers.
-So coil cleaning matters more here than in a newer subdivision.
+Think tired compressors, R-22 units no longer worth recharging, and ductwork that has quietly lost efficiency over fifty-plus years.
+What sets La Riviera apart from a dry inland tract is the river itself: the mature cottonwoods and valley oaks lining the Parkway shade these lots and drop a heavy load of leaves, fluff, and pollen straight into outdoor condenser coils.
+They foul faster here and need cleaning more often, and homes closest to the water see damper morning air that is hard on a neglected system.

 For additions and bonus rooms where the original ducting can't keep up, a ductless mini-split is often the cleanest fix.
 You get efficient comfort without re-running ducts through a finished ceiling.